Skip to main content

 Libra mascot with a clipboard

-Files you’ve uploaded or @-mentioned (PDF, DOCX, XLSX, PPTX, CSV).
-The collapsed card uses the native file-type icon (PDF in red, Word in blue, Excel in green, etc.).
-Expanding shows one snippet per page with a Page N label, and View source on any snippet jumps the document viewer to that exact page and bounding box.
+Files you have uploaded or @-mentioned (PDF, DOCX, XLSX, PPTX, CSV).
+The collapsed card uses the native file-type icon — PDF in red, Word in blue, Excel in green.
+Expanding shows one snippet per cited page, each with a Page N label.
+Click a snippet to open the document at that page with the passage highlighted.

-A Review you attached to the chat.
-The collapsed card shows the canonical Review glyph plus the Review’s title styled like a section header.
-Expanding reveals a Topic roster: one row per Topic with a risk pill — compliant / partial / non-compliant — so you can see at a glance which Topics the answer leaned on without leaving the panel.
+A Review the answer cited.
+The collapsed card shows the Review glyph and the Review’s title.
+Expanding a whole-Review citation reveals a Topic roster: one row per Topic with a risk pill reading No risk, Medium risk, High risk, Not found or Pending, so you can see at a glance which Topics the answer leaned on.
+Open Review takes you to the Review itself.
+Review cards carry no Find in chat button — there is only ever one place in the chat to land.

-A Discovery you attached to the chat.
-The collapsed card shows the canonical Discovery glyph plus the Discovery’s title.
-Expanding reveals a mini table preview — columns × document rows with the actual cell answers — and the cited cell is highlighted.
-Per-row, per-cell, and per-column citations all show the same neighbourhood the inline tooltip shows, so you can confirm the Discovery context without opening the full table.
+A Discovery the answer cited.
+The collapsed card shows the Discovery glyph and the Discovery’s title.
+Expanding reveals a mini table preview — document rows against columns, with the actual cell answers — and the cited cell, row or column highlighted.
+Per-row, per-cell and per-column citations show the same neighbourhood the inline tooltip shows, so you can confirm the Discovery context without opening the full table.
+Open Discovery takes you to the table.

 Reading the panel